Taiwan's US invitation to democracy summit angers China - ExBulletin

 Taiwan’s US invitation to democracy summit angers China

-WASHINGTON (AP) The Biden administration has invited Taiwan to its democracy summit next month, the State Department said, drawing sharp criticism from China, which sees the autonomous island as its territory.
+WASHINGTON The Biden administration has invited Taiwan to its democracy summit next month, the State Department said, drawing sharp criticism from China, which views the autonomous island as its territory.

 Sources